-At risk of sounding like I am politicizing an issue unnecessarily, I think tariff talk is important.
 At first glance, the topic of how tariffs might affect hobbyists seems like a very first-world problem.
-But it’s bigger than that.
-This is an industry many depend on to put expensive groceries on the table.
-Regardless of your politics or opinions on tariffs, there will be concrete effects on the industry.
+But let’s not forget that this is an industry many depend on to put those expensive groceries on the table.
+Regardless of your politics or opinions on tariffs, there will be concrete effects on all industries, hobbies included.
 How might tariffs affect the sports card industry?
 PSA’s recent statement on how tariffs are affecting their business can give some insights.
+Other hobby businesses have also shared early tariff responses.
+Read on for the details.

 What Are Tariffs And (How) Do They Work?